Hex-4/hobbit/README.md

 > [!WARNING]
 > Hobbit, first and foremost, is a discord bot for *our* server.
 Your are more than welcome to modify this bot for your own needs, but I will probably not be accepting feature requests or PRs.
 >
 > And yes, our discord server is invite only.

+AI was used:
+- Codeium autocompletion in `bot.py`
+- ChatGPT was used for debugging some issues

 ## Features